Diamond West Midlands: Claribel Coaches

 In January 2022, the purchase of Claribel Coaches of Birmingham was announced, allowing the current owners to focus on the associated Birmingham International Coaches business.
 Diamond confirmed that the Claribels name would not be retained and all services and buses would be operated under the Diamond Bus name from April 2022.
 A number of routes, however, were transferred to National Express West Midlands due to the expiration of the tenders operated on behalf of TfWM.

 Johnsons Excelbus

-In April 2022, the bus operations of Johnsons Coaches, which operates under the Excelbus brand, were purchased.
-All bus operations will operate under the Diamond Bus brand from 29 May 2022 and will be operated from Redditch depot.
-The private hire and coach operations are not included in the deal and will continue to trade as Johnsons Coaches.
+In April 2022, the bus operations of Johnsons Coaches, which operated under the Excelbus brand, were purchased.
+All bus operations operated under the Diamond Bus brand from 29 May 2022 from Redditch depot.
+The private hire and coach operations were not included in the deal and continue to trade as Johnsons Coaches.
 Some Johnsons routes were started early "to assist Johnsons with some of their current operational difficulties".

 Following loss of contracts in September 2022, a number of services operated by Johnsons were lost to other operators, chiefly Stagecoach.